Elinhorn/chatGPT-API/README.md

 - Tailwind
 - Shadcn/ui

-<code style="color : darkorange">NOTE: This project is not for deploying live on the internet, your API key is visible for dark lord developers if put it online.
+<span style="color: #DC4D01 ">NOTE: This project is not for deploying live on the internet, your API key is visible for dark lord developers if put it online.
 This projcet is just for me to try out Open AIs API.
-Happy coding!</code>
+Happy coding!</span>